Malting barley research in Michigan’s Upper Peninsula reaches across the Atlantic

 “We were impressed by the high quality of the trials performed at UPREC, and the passion of the researchers to re-establish malting barley in the region,” said Ridout.

-Other partners include researchers from Pennsylvania State University, Cornell University, Agriculture and Agri-Food Canada (Prince Edward Island), Virginia Tech and Deer Creek Malthouse in Pennsylvania.
+Other partners include researchers from Penn State, Cornell, Agri-Food Canada (Prince Edward Island), Virginia Tech and Deer Creek Malting in Pennsylvania.

 Eastern North America is the focus for this work because of the emerging malting barley and malt industries in those regions.
 In recent years, those industries have been primarily in the western states, and so too have the variety breeding programs.
 Now, as interest increases in the east, farmers and maltsters are finding it difficult to identify varieties that are well-suited to a less arid climate.
 Reviving some of these heritage barley lines, naturally adapted for the UK climate, may serve as a useful tool as more adaptable varieties are developed domestically.
 Another area of research to be examined is the soil health implications of malting barley cultivation – primarily as it relates to the barley’s ability to form beneficial associations with mycorrhizal fungi and soil bacteria – a research focus well-aligned with the MSU UPREC mission.